0Susie0/FoodGI/README.md

-# FoodGI - Food Glycemic Index Tracker
+# GI Tracker - Food Glycemic Index Tracker

 A React Native mobile application designed to help diabetic patients track and recognize the glycemic index (GI) of foods to better manage their blood sugar levels.